The group of smoke-shrouded figures exuded an

 Sixgunners of America and the exact venue was just a few

 miles north of Clarksville, Arkansas.
-The revolver was a Ruger Old Army strongly upgraded by
+The revolver was a Ruger Old Army strongly upgraded by David Clements of

 I approached the scene as the revolver made its